FancyMcPlugins/FancyNpcs/README.md

 7. to unlink simply run `/hologram edit <hologram> unlinkWithNpc`

 ## Build from source

-1. Clone [FancyLib](https://github.com/FancyMcPlugins/FancyLib) repo and run `gradlew publishToMavenLocal`
-2. Clone this repo and run `gradlew reobfJar`
+1. Clone this repo and run `gradlew reobfJar`
-3. The jar file will be in `build/libs/FancyNpcs-<version>.jar`
+2. The jar file will be in `build/libs/FancyNpcs-<version>.jar`

 ## Used packets